17 Days South Africa & Swaziland from US$3,624.-pp

 Limited participation An essential part of your safari is some participation.
 From carrying your own bag to cleaning your window and packing the truck in the morning – it’s all part of your adventure and when everyone puts in a little effort the trip will run smoothly (especially on the longer days).
 Where the tour leaders provide meals we ask that clients help (on rotation) with the washing up.

-Day 1 JOHANNESBURG to MPUMALANGA [lodge -LD]
+Day 1 – 2 JOHANNESBURG to GREATER KRUGER [lodge Bx1 Lx2 Dx2]

 (B=breakfast, L=lunch, D=dinner)